 To assist you in determining which classes you need to meet your career goals, we've created a quick guide.
 Click here: Career Goals to view the document.

 If you plan to work in a state or federally funded program (state preschool or Head Start) you'll need to apply for a Child Development Permit issued by the CA Teacher Credentialing Office.
 We've created another quick guide to help you determine how our Columbia College classes meet the requirements of the permit.
 Click here: Courses for Permit to view the document.
 The Child Development Training Consortium can assist you with the costs of applying for your permit.
 Visit their website for details.

 Students in the program work alongside mentor teachers to gain the experience they need to become skilled early childhood educators.
 Learn more about our Mentor Teachers here .
 Whether you're a new student or a seasoned teacher, our classes can help you achieve your goals of higher education, stay up-to-date with the latest research, learn best practices, and earn the units you need to be hired or advance at your workplace.
 In the Child Development & Family Care Services Facility that includes five buildings nestled under the existing trees, you'll find a healthy backdrop to learn and discover with the young children and your fellow students.
+Read about what students, staff, and children are up to at the child care center in our newsletter here.
+Students in the Child Development program also collaborate together to participate in outreach events around our campus and our community.
 Follow the Child Development Club on Facebook .

 Our faculty is committed to the highest standards of teaching and learning for all students.
 We are proud to offer exceptional experiences through our small class size, state of the art facility, and enthusiasm for our work.
 We invite you to explore the program and look forward to meeting you.
 For more information call (209) 588-5275.
 Like the Child Development Instructional Program on FaceBook .